atemmalaat/atemmalaat/README.md

 - 🌱 **I’m currently learning:** Front-end development (HTML, CSS, JavaScript), Git & GitHub, and exploring Unity.
 - 💞️ **I’m looking to collaborate on:** Beginner-friendly projects, open-source contributions, and any opportunities to help other learners in tech.
 - 📫 **How to reach me:** Besides here, You can find me on LinkedIn or connect with me through my podcast and YouTube channel—(https://www.youtube.com/@mbkdigital) and (https://www.instagram.com/thesearcherspodcast/).
-- ⚡ **Fun fact:** I’m a basketball coach and podcast host.
+- ⚡ **Fun fact:** I’m a basketball coach and podcast producer.
 My podcast combines my love for conversations and storytelling.
 I’m also diving into learning Unity for game development!

 ---